-4. Purpose and description of surface cover system:
+4. Purpose and description of surface cover system

 The purpose of the surface cover system is to eliminate the potential for human contact with fill material and eliminate the potential for contaminated runoff from the property.
-The cover system will consist of one of the following types of clean material:
+Until remediation is complete, a vegetated cover shall be maintained in place at the property to the greatest extent possible.